Maham-Aziz/BigBookSmallPythonProjects-Library/README.md

 # BigBookSmallPythonProjects-Library
-This Repository stores a library of the different projects contained in the book 'Big Book Small Python Projects'
+This Repository stores a library of the different projects contained in the book 'The Big Book of Small Python Projects' by Al Sweigart